matloff/fastBigStat/README.md

       Cov(U,V) = E[(U-&alpha;)(V-&beta;)]

-      Intuitively, if often when U is above its mean then V is also above its mean, the the covariance will be positive, etc. It's like correlation, and in fact the latter is
+      Intuitively, if often when U is above its mean then V is also above its mean, then the covariance will be positive, etc. It's like correlation, and in fact the latter is

       &rho;(U,V) = Cov(U,V) / [sqrt(Var(U) sqrt(Var(V))]